Japanese occupation of Gyeongbokgung: Background

-On June 1, 1894, rumors reached the Donghaks that the Chinese and Japanese were on the verge of sending troops, and so the rebels agreed to a ceasefire with the Joseon government to remove any grounds for foreign intervention.
-On June 2, the Japanese cabinet decided to send troops to Korea if China did the same.
+On 1 June 1894, rumors reached the Donghaks that the Chinese and Japanese were on the verge of sending troops, and so the rebels agreed to a ceasefire with the Joseon government to remove any grounds for foreign intervention.
+On 2 June, the Japanese cabinet decided to send troops to Korea if China did the same.
 In May, the Chinese took steps to prepare for the mobilization of their forces in the provinces of Zhili, Shandong, and Manchuria.
 However, those actions were planned more as an armed demonstration to strengthen the Chinese position in Korea than as preparation for war against Japan.
-On June 3, King Gojong, on the recommendation of the Min clan and at the insistence of Yuan Shikai, requested aid from the Chinese government in suppressing the Donghak Rebellion.
+On 3 June, King Gojong, on the recommendation of the Min clan and at the insistence of Yuan Shikai, requested aid from the Chinese government in suppressing the Donghak Rebellion.
 Although the rebellion was not as serious as it had initially seemed and so the Chinese forces were not necessary, the Qing government decided to send 2,500 men under the command of General Ye Zhichao to the harbor of Asan, about 70 km from Seoul.
-The troops destined for Korea sailed onboard three British-owned steamers chartered by the Chinese government, arriving at Asan on June 9.
-On June 25, an additional 400 troops had arrived.
-Consequently, Ye Zhichao had about 2,800-2,900 soldiers under his command at Asan by the end of June.
+The troops destined for Korea sailed onboard three British-owned steamers chartered by the Chinese government, arriving at Asan on 9 June.
+On 25 June, an additional 400 troops had arrived.
+Consequently, Ye Zhichao had about 2,800–2,900 soldiers under his command at Asan by the end of June.